-Not authorized under GP 18: (a) Permanent and temporary impacts for any single and complete projects >1 acre (see note below); or (b) Stream, river, or brook crossing projects (see GP 19).
+Not authorized under GP-18: (a) Permanent and temporary impacts for any single and complete projects >1 acre (see note below); or (b) Stream, river, or brook crossing projects (GP-19).

-SELF-VERIFICATION(SV) PRE-CONSTRUCTION NOTIFICATION (PCN) Not eligible for SV (PCN or Individual Permit required): Perma nent and temporary impacts &gt; 5,000 SF Work in SAS other than wetlands.
-Slip lining or culvert relining that changes invertelevation.
-Work that results in flooding (impoundment) or impedes wetland drainage from the upgradient side of the wetland crossing Fill in a vernal pool depression that is located within waters of the U.S. Eligible for SV: Perma nent and temporary impacts ≤5,000 SF Perma nent wetland crossings shall be constructed in such a manner as to preserve hydraulic and ecological connectivity, at its present level, between the wetlands on either side of the road or fill feature.
-Note: Construction mats of any area necessary to conduct activities do not count towards the impact thresholds and should be removed as soon as work is completed.
-Not eligible for PCN (Individual Permit required): Permanent and temporary impacts > 1 acre Eligible for PCN: Permanent and temporary impacts ≤ 1 acre Work in SAS.
-Slip lining or culvert relining that changes invert elevation; or •

-Note: Construction mats of any area necessary to conduct activities do not count towards the 5,000 SF or 1 acre threshold and should be removed as soon as work is completed.
-See GC16.
+SELF-VERIFICATION (SV) PRE-CONSTRUCTION NOTIFICATION (PCN) Not eligible for SV (PCN or individual permit required): Permanent and temporary impacts within tidal waters, including wetlands.
+Permanent and temporary impacts >5,000 SF within non-tidal waters, including wetlands.
+Permanent and temporary impacts within non-tidal SAS other than wetlands.
+Slip lining or culvert relining.
+Work that results in flooding (impoundment) or impedes wetland drainage from the upgradient side of the wetland crossing.
+Permanent or temporary impacts within a vernal pool depression that is located within waters of the U.S. Eligible for SV: Permanent and temporary impacts ≤5,000 SF within non-tidal waters, including wetlands.
+Not eligible for PCN (individual permit required): Permanent and temporary impacts within tidal waters, including wetlands.
+Permanent and temporary impacts >1 acre within non-tidal waters, including wetlands.
+River, stream, and brook crossing projects (GP 19).
+Eligible for PCN: Permanent and temporary impacts ≤1 acre within non-tidal waters, including wetlands.
+Work in non-tidal SAS.
+Slip lining or culvert relining. wetlands on either side of the road or fill feature.
+An SVNF submittal to USACE is required.
+Notes: Temporary construction mats of any area necessary to conduct activities do not co completed. ount towards the impact thresholds and should be removed as soon as work is 2.
+Where a threshold identifies permanent and temporary impacts, the threshold limit applies to the combined impact quantities of both categories.